hidekatsu-izuno/nuxt-history-state/README.md

 Indicates whether this module override a default scroll behavior of the router.

-If you set this option to true, It manages a scroll behavior by using own saved position.
+If you set this option to true, it manages a scroll behavior by using own saved position.

 *Default:* true

+#### scrollingElements

+Indicates to which element the overrode behavior is applied.

+If you set this option to a selecter, it applies the scrolling to the selector, in addition to the window.

+*Default:* null

 ## Usage